-Over the last few years, Anne-Marie's research has focused on evaluations and evidence syntheses of interventions that may reduce health inequalities, for example a NIHR-funded systematic review of peer interventions in prison settings, a systematic scoping review and case studies to inform the NICE Community Engagement guidance update (due in 2016), and a systematic scoping review of proposed explanation for excess mortality for NHS Health Scotland.
-She worked with Professor Jane South to produce a review of reviews to underpin the Public Health England/ NHSE 2015 report "Community-centred approaches to public health" and is a member of the Communities evidence synthesis programme for the What Works Centre for Wellbeing.
+Over the last few years, Anne-Marie's research has focused on community engagement and community wellbeing, producing large scoping reviews to map the evidence in these underexplored areas, as well as more focused systematic reviews and evaluations of community based interventions.
+She is particularly interested in exploring and working in the gap between research and practice, and between individual level and community level interventions and outcomes (e.g. individual social isolation versus community social relations).
+Recent work includes a NIHR-funded systematic review of peer interventions in prison settings, a systematic scoping review and case studies to inform the 2016 NICE Community Engagement guidance update, a systematic scoping review of proposed explanations for excess mortality for NHS Health Scotland; and a review of reviews to underpin the Public Health England/ NHSE 2015 report "Community-centred approaches to public health".

 Anne-Marie is a member of the Communities of Place evidence synthesis programme for the What Works Centre for Wellbeing and, as part of this, has recently led a scoping review of “What Works to boost social relations?”, a scoping review of UK indicators of community wellbeing and a systematic review of community infrastructure (places and spaces) to boost social relations and community wellbeing.